-- 21.1 Contracts with a value of less than £50,000 may be signed by the relevant Director. - 21.2 Every Contract which exceeds £50,000 in value shall either be signed for and on behalf of the Council by the Chief Executive or Director of Resources or be executed as a deed.
+- 21.1 Contracts with a value of less than £50,000 may be signed by the relevant Director. - 21.2 Every Contract which exceeds £50,000 in value shall either be signed for and on behalf of the Council by the Chief Executive or Director of Resources or be executed as a deed. - 21.3 A copy of such signed Contracts or Deeds must be retained by the legal section.

-CPR22: Contract Variation
+CPR22: Contract Variation After Award

-- 22.1 Where by reason of any extra or variation (other than a Contract extension under CPR 12.1(b)) it is apparent that: - (a) the tender sum is to be exceeded by 10 per cent; or - (b) the a timeframe variation would extend the Contract period by more than three months or by 50 per cent of the original Contract period; or - (c) if the works, services or goods to be added or deleted from the Contract are substantially different in scope the relevant Head of Service shall report the same to the Director of Resources and Head of Legal and Democratic Services.
+- Where, after contract award, by reason of any extra or variation (other than a Contract extension under CPR 12.1(b)) it is apparent that: - (a) the tender sum is to be exceeded by 10 per cent; or - (b) a timeframe variation would extend the Contract period by more than three months or by 50 per cent of the original Contract period; or - (c) if the works, services or goods to be added or deleted from the Contract are substantially different in scope the relevant Head of Service shall report in writing the same immediately to the Director of Resources and Head of Legal and Democratic Services.

 - 22.2 Should further variations as set out in CPR 22.1 above arise after the Head of Service's initial report, these further variations shall also be reported as set out in CPR 22.1 above. - 22.3 Details of all variations shall be recorded in the contract file and shall be reported to the appropriate Service Committee on a regular basis, and also as part of the regular monitoring/budgetary control process ensuring compliance with Financial Regulations. - 22.4 In the case of any contracts covered under the EU Regulations, where the Contract Value increases by 50% or more from that at the point of Contract Award, then the tender opportunity must be re-advertised.
-The reporting requirements at 22.1 and 22.3 above must also be followed.
+The reporting requirements at 22.1 to 22.3 above must also be followed.